01 Aug 2022

-We speak to Sascha Rodenberg, a leading strategy consultant in the defense and security sectors, about how the war in Ukraine will shape the future of global aerospace and defence.
+We speak to Sascha Rodenberg, a leading strategy consultant in the defence and security sectors, about how the war in Ukraine will shape the future of global aerospace and defence.

-The war in Ukraine has upended the aerospace and defense sector globally, from increasing defense spending to accelerating the demand for new technologies and armaments.
+The war in Ukraine has upended the aerospace and defence sector globally, from increasing defence spending to accelerating the demand for new technologies and armaments.
 According to Sascha Rodenberg, there are five key dynamics now at play that will dramatically affect companies in the space.